Utah School Choice Roadmap

 Utah Magnet Schools

 Families can also choose magnet schools; these are free public schools that allow kids to narrow in on a specific learning track, such as engineering or the performing arts.
 Magnet schools teach all subjects through the lenses of that specific track.
 If there is one near you with a theme that interests your child, this could be an exciting school choice to consider.
+Currently, 1.5% of all K-12 students in Utah attend a magnet school.
 In Utah, the Ogden School District has some magnet programs, such as a gifted and talented program and a space science program.
 Salt Lake City School District also offers some magnet extended learning programs.
-Plus, Washington County School District is currently in the process of building a new magnet high school for career and technical education.
+Plus, Washington County School District has recently launched a new magnet high school for career and technical education.

 Parents, educators, and community members can find education-related data about public schools (such as student proficiency and student growth rates) at Utah State Board of Education’s Data Gateway.